| 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 | Next | |

 Nymphenburg Palace | This Baroque palace in Munich, Germany, was the summer residence of the rulers of Bavaria.
 Franz, Duke of Bavaria, is the current resident.

-Besides enjoying lavish entertainment--opera and ballet—many rulers were skilled performers and composers: Frederick the Great, King of Prussia, was a virtuoso flutist and composer as well as a great general.
+Besides enjoying lavish entertainment—opera and ballet—many rulers were skilled performers and composers: Frederick the Great, King of Prussia, was a virtuoso flutist and composer as well as a great general.
 Louis XIV of France was an acclaimed ballet dancer and accomplished musician.
-Music was a necessary skill for all courtiers.

 Intensive colonization and the resultant trade during this period created a large and wealthy merchant class in centers of commerce such as Venice, London and Hamburg.
 The merchant class aped the nobility in its desire for arts and entertainment.
 Soon public opera houses, concert halls and theaters—once only entertainment for nobles—made lavish entertainment available to anyone for the price of a ticket.
 Concert halls and theaters also meant musicians could freelance and were not wholly depend on the patronage of the church and nobles.